46elks/praktik-apiskolan/README.md

 ```
 ## Remote Validation for HTML and CSS Documents

 In the **tests** folder in the root of this repository is a file called **run_validators.sh** and a folder called **validators**.
 These files are able to automatically scan the repository for HTML and CSS files.
 They then send API requests to online validators before parsing the output and printing it out.
-These files are also combatible with *Continous Integration systems* by using exit codes.
+These files are also combatible with *Continous Integration systems*, since they purposefully exit themselves with different exit codes depending on the validation result.

 The files **css_validator.sh** and **html_validator.sh** functions in the same way.
 They take one argument containing the directory which to scan for files.
 The file **run_validators.sh** runs both of these two remote validators and specifies the folder for them.
 Because of this, make sure that you are in the same directory as **run_validators.sh** when you run the file.